8art3k/pinterest-data-pipeline528/README.md

 Several SQL queries were executed to extract meaningful insights from the data.
 The following key pieces of information were extracted:

 -  Identified the most popular category for users based on their country.
--  Analyzed the number of posts in each category for the years 2018 through 2022.
+-  Analysed the number of posts in each category for the years 2018 through 2022.
 -  Found the user with the highest follower count in each country.
 -  Determined the most popular Pinterest categories for different user age groups (`18-24`, `25-35`, `36-50`, and `+50`).
 -  Calculated the median follower count for users in each of the specified age groups.